Corned Beef Hash (Filipino Style)

 Filipino-style corned beef hash

 It’s my birthday today!!
 Hubby just surprised me this afternoon and told me we needed to leave right away for New York City where he arranged a special birthday dinner for me.
 Wow, I didn’t see that coming!
+I intended to finish this post right away but because of this “surprise”, I had to temporarily stop so I could prepare our clothes for the trip.

 And what a surprise it was!
 I knew that we would be eating at a Filipino restaurant in Queens despite his not letting me know about it at that time.
 It made sense because it’s been a while since we went to a Pinoy eatery and he knew that would totally delight me, of course!
 While we were about to begin eating, by the door suddenly appeared someone familiar.